-The public demand for ownership of these beautiful and intriguing birds makes them extremely valuable in the pet trade industry.
-Their brilliant rainbow-colored plumes are used for trinkets, souvenirs, tribal costumes and rituals.
+The public demand for these beautiful birds makes them extremely valuable in the pet trade industry.
+Their brilliant rainbow-colored plumes are used for souvenirs, tribal costumes, and rituals.
 Some tribes consider various parts of the toucans to contain physical and emotional healing abilities - they believe beaks and tongues cure a broken heart.
-Medicine men sometimes use the toucan as a means to fly to the spirit world.
-They are symbolic in many native tribes, often appearing on tribal totems, signifying a common ancestry.
+Medicine men sometimes use the toucan to fly to the spirit world.
+They often appear on tribal totems, signifying a common ancestry.
 They are also hunted for their meat.
 However, in some tribes, eating toucan flesh can sometimes evoke curses from evil spirits.
-Man is their major predator, but Ramphastids are a natural enemy of many raptors.

-Most Ramphastids are not endangered, but they are all at risk.
+Humans are the main threat to the Ramphastids.
 As habitat destruction continues, so does their chance for continued existence.
-It is important that we learn to appreciate the importance of these beautiful and entertaining birds - who are the true "symbol" of the American tropics.
+It is important that we learn to appreciate the importance of these beautiful and entertaining birds that are the true symbol of the American tropics.

-Aves scientific name for birds
+Aves the scientific name for birds

 beak the bill

-bromeliads type of epiphyte plant with a basal cluster of tall leaves

-burrow a hole in the ground; proceed as if by digging

-canopy upper covering in the rainforest

-chestnut reddish-brown

-courtship ritual behavior or display prior to mating

-coverts patch of smaller feathers

-crown top part of the head

-dimorphic occurring in two distinct forms

-disheveled not in order, not neat

-disperser one who spreads

-display a pattern of movement or sounds associated with courtship, territorial or defense announcements

-distribution spacing or apportioning

-drumming making a rhythmic sound

-fencing the art of using a sword (or beak)
+bromeliads type of epiphyte plant with a base cluster of tall leaves burrow a hole in the ground; proceed as if by digging canopy upper covering in the rainforest chestnut red-brown courtship ritual behavior or display prior to mating coverts patches of smaller feathers crown top part of the head dimorphic occurring in two distinct forms disheveled not in order, not neat disperser one who spreads display a pattern of movement or sounds associated with courtship, territory or defense distribution the range where a bird is found fencing the art of using a sword (or beak)

 flock a group of birds

 frugivores fruit-eaters

-gaudy showy; flashy; flaunty

 hatchling a young animal newly emerged from an egg

-inconspicuous not prominent or readily noticeable insectivore insect-eater
+inconspicuous not prominent or readily noticeable

-iridescent varying in color when seen in different light; brilliant

-mantle area on the back below the nape

-markings distinguishing symbols; patterns

-mating rituals patterns of movements or sounds associated with attracting a partner or mate

-maxilla upper bill

-muddled unclear, scrambled

-nape the lower back side of the neck; nuchal

-nesting period length of time the young are dependent on others for food and care until they are able to feed themselves

-New World American continents ocular of or relating to the eye

-Old World those places known to Europeans before the Americas were discovered

-orbital of or relating to the eye socket

-perch place serving as a seat, such as an elevated limb or branch

-plumes feathers

-porous full of holes, vessels or pores

-rattle a short, light metallic sound

-regurgitate eject matter by vomiting

-roost a shelter or perch on which birds rest or sleep

-serrated notched, like a saw with teeth

-silhouette the outline of a solid object

-soft-billed birds birds that eat soft foods

-sortie a sudden attack

-spooked scared, frightened

-tufts a bunch of feathers or hair

-writhe move or act like a snake or worm, contort, coil, wiggle

-zygodactyl two toes in front and two behind
+insectivore insect-eater

+iridescent varying in color when seen in different light; brilliant mantle area on the back below the nape markings distinguishing symbols; patterns mating rituals patterns of movements or sounds associated with attracting a partner or mate maxilla upper bill muddled unclear, scrambled nape the lower back side of the neck nesting period length of time the young are dependent on others for food and care until they are able to feed themselves orbital of or relating to the eye socket perch place serving as a seat, such as an elevated limb or branch plumes feathers porous full of holes, vessels, or pores regurgitate eject matter by vomiting roost a shelter or perch on which birds rest or sleep serrated notched, like a saw silhouette the outline of a solid object soft-billed birds birds that eat soft foods sortie a sudden attack tufts a bunch of feathers or hair writhe move or act like a snake or worm, contort, coil, wiggle zygodactyl two toes in front and two behind